bakerbass/NeuralNote/README.md

+This fork is created for use in a faux-realtime improvization system.

 # NeuralNote <img style="float: right;" src="NeuralNote/Assets/logo.png" width="100" />

 NeuralNote is the audio plugin that brings **state-of-the-art Audio to MIDI conversion** into